k-erlikh/k-erlikh/README.md

 <h1 align="center">Hi, I'm Kate Erlikh</h1>
 <h2>🏞️About me🌌</h2>

-I’m currently a Computer Science student at Carleton University with a passion for combining my love of coding with exploring new topics.
-I graduated with a Bachelor of Science in Neuroscience from Carleton University in 2023, and my curiosity for learning extends into areas like physics and space.
-I’m always excited to find creative ways to merge my interests in science with programming, and I love tackling challenges that allow me to learn and grow along the way.

 <h3 align="left">Connect with me: </h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/kerlikh" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/kerlikh" height="30" width="40" /></a>